 - Metal dust particles in welding fumes are a leading cause of eye irritation in factories.
 Many workers who are exposed to welding fumes also get upper respiratory infections and cough up black material or suffer from frequent headaches.

 - Manganese, the primary metal in welding wire, can cause workers to feel exhausted, apathetic and weak.
 It is also a primary cause of headaches.
 Chronic overexposure to these fumes leads to a condition known as “manganism,” which is characterized by neurological and neurobehavioral health problems.
-The permissible exposure limit (PEL) for manganese is 5.0 milligrams per cubic meter TWA.
+The permissible exposure limit (PEL) for manganese is 5.0 milligrams per cubic meter time-weighted average (TWA).
 Manganese is the trigger for EPA Rule 6X.
 Learn more about OSHA PELs here.

 - Zinc oxide is a pollutant generated by hot work on galvanized steel.
 Exposure can result in a condition known as “metal fume fever,” which is a short-term illness where severe flu-like symptoms occur after a break from work.
 Due to the delayed reaction, it is often confused with regular influenza and in many cases goes undiagnosed.
 The current PEL is 5.0 milligrams per cubic meter TWA.

 - Welding fumes are known to cause headaches.
 A customer who manages 60 welders reported experiencing daily headaches for years.
 After installing a properly designed air filtration system, the headaches stopped.